BUAA-SUT/EMS/README.md

 ## 9. Contact

-For questions about the artifact, please open a GitHub issue or contact the corresponding author Huai Liu (<huailiu@swin.edu.au>).
+For questions about the artifact, please open a GitHub issue or contact the author Daixu Ren (<rendaixu@tiangong.edu.au>).